Doing chores, housework or running errands with a baby can be a challenge. Learn how to get things done with a baby, even if you’re on your own.

 Well, with all that done, you’d think I was able to relax the evening away, except… the tasks never stop.
 I wasted the time I could’ve used to relax in that present moment by trying to make up for more free time in the future.
 Which, of course, never happens.

-Instead, do just one thing.
-However annoying it is to have dishes pile up, deal with it at the next opportunity.
+Instead, do just one thing during each nap or free moment.
+However annoying it is to see dishes piled in the sink, deal with it at the next opportunity.
 Doing it now isn’t going to guarantee you’ll have free time later on.
 Once you’ve done your one thing, give yourself time to relax, guilt-free.

-Whether you’ve tried to teach your baby to self soothe in the past or are just now considering it, take a look at the 5 key mistakes to avoid.
+Whether you’ve tried to teach him to self soothe in the past or are just now considering it, take a look at the 5 key mistakes to avoid.
 Download your PDF below—at no cost to you:

 2. Bring the baby around the house with you